youennf/audio-session/explainer.md

 partial interface Navigator {
   // The default audio focus session that the user agent will use
   // when media elements start/stop playing.
 This will be created
-  // by the user agent when the page is loaded. attribute AudioSession? audioSession;
+  // by the user agent as needed when audio APIs are used. attribute AudioSession? audioSession;
   attribute EventHandler onaudiosessionchange;
 };